SoniaOL/Quest-and-Missions/docs/index.md

 1. Definition
 * Common types of quests
+* Brief history of missions and quests in RPGs

 2. What to avoid while writing a quest
 * Don't make strangers ask for favors
 * Be careful with repetitive missions
-* Don't force the player to do useless missions just to add more time to your gameplay
+* Practice moderation
-* Don't make challenges too hard or too easy
+* Don't make irrelevant missions important to complete the game

 3. Tips for designing quests and missions
 * Using missions to immerse the player in the story